Dental Implants – Allentown, PA

 One of the many reasons that we offer dental implants is their versatility.
 They can be used to replace one tooth, multiple teeth, or even full smiles.
 We restore our dental implants with various options depending on your needs.

-Our expert dentists will use an implant-retained crown to seamlessly complete your smile.
-This restores its appearance, function, and single-tooth implants help prevent the need for more major dental procedures in the future by stopping the shifting of your remaining teeth.
+Dr. Young can place a dental crown atop a single implant post to seamlessly complete your smile.
+This restores its appearance and function.
+Plus, single-tooth implants help prevent the need for more major dental procedures in the future by stopping the shifting of your remaining teeth.

 Missing Multiple Teeth

-If you’re missing multiple teeth consecutively, we will use an implant-retained dental bridge to literally bridge the gap in your smile.
-Using an implant on either side, Dr. Young or Dr. Enea will give you a natural-looking and stable prosthetic.
+If you’re missing multiple teeth consecutively, we will use an implant-supported dental bridge to literally bridge the gap in your smile.
+Using an implant on either side, Dr. Young will give you a natural-looking and stable prosthetic.